otrv4/otrv4/otrv4.md

   DAKE.

 Note that if a data message arrives prior to the Auth-I or the Non-Interactive-Auth message, this data message will be ignored.
+An attached encrypted message to the Auth-I message and to the Non-Interactive-Auth message cannot contain any TLV types.

 #### Attaching an encrypted message to Auth-I message in DAKEZ

 ##### Encrypting the message

-// TODO: at this point, can it be derived the extra symm key?

 After deriving the mixed shared secret `K`, a participant (Bob in the above overview) can attach an encrypted message to the already generated Auth-I